Aortic Valve Replacement: Minimally Invasive SurgerySkip to the navigation

-Whether one of these methods is right for you depends on a lot of things including your health and your personal feelings.
+Whether this type of valve surgery is right for you depends on a lot of things, including your health and your personal feelings.

 You will likely talk with your doctor about the potential benefits and risks for you.
 Your personal feelings are just as important as the medical facts.
 Think about what matters most to you in this decision, and talk about it with your doctor.

 - Nishimura RA, et al. (2014).
 2014 AHA/ACC guideline for the management of patients with valvular heart disease: A report of the American College of Cardiology/American Heart Association Task Force on Practice Guidelines.
 Circulation, published online March 3, 2014.
 DOI: 10.1161/CIR.0000000000000031.
 Accessed May 1, 2014.

 - Rosengart TK, et al. (2008).
 Percutaneous and minimally invasive valve procedures.
 A scientific statement from the American Heart Association Council on Cardiovascular Surgery and Anesthesia, Council on Clinical Cardiology, Functional Genomics and Translational Biology Interdisciplinary Working Group, and Quality of Care and Outcomes Research Interdisciplinary Working Group.
 Circulation, 117(13): 1750–1767.

 Primary Medical Reviewer Rakesh K. Pai, MD, FACC - Cardiology, Electrophysiology

 Specialist Medical Reviewer David C. Stuesse, MD - Cardiac and Thoracic Surgery

 To learn more about Healthwise, visit Healthwise.org

 © 1995-2015 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.